 Let’s study each type in detail:

-If a verb is Regular in Preterite Tense, it conjugates by adding to its stem the suffixes shown in the following table.
-Notice that the suffixes for verbs ending in “-er” and “-ir” are exactly the same:
+If a verb is Regular in Preterite Tense, it conjugates by attaching to its stem the endings shown in the following table.
+Notice that the there are two sets of endings: endings for “-ar” verbs, and endings for “-er” and “-ir” verbs:

 |yo||habl é||beb í||part í|